-Ken Chitwood is a religion scholar focusing on the ethnographic study of religion in a global and digital age, with specifically foci on Islam and Muslim communities in Latin America & the Caribbean and in the Latinx U.S.A. with an interest in the intersections of globalization, cosmopolitanism, transnationalism, immigration, the study of Islamophobia, Latinx religion, global Islam, religion and culture, and digital religion.
+Ken Chitwood is a religion scholar focusing on the ethnographic study of religion in a global and digital age, with specifically foci on Islam and Muslim communities in Latin America & the Caribbean and in the Latinx U.S.A.
+He also has an active interest in the intersections of globalization, cosmopolitanism, transnationalism, immigration, the study of Islamophobia, Latinx religion, global Islam, religion and culture, and digital religion.
 He seeks to enlarge religious literacy in a world that ever more makes the global, local; the local, global; the familiar, strange; and the strange, familiar.
 His research and academic work has also included American religion, pop culture and religion, the digital humanities, religion and digital culture, religious theory, Caribbean religious traditions, and indigenous religious traditions.

 He is a graduate student fellow with the University of Southern California’s Center for Religion and Civic Culture’s Spiritual Exemplars Project, an Adjunct Instructor with Concordia College New York’s Global Initiative program, and is an Associate Research Member with the University of Waikato's Islamic Studies Group.
 He graduated with his Ph.D. from the University of Florida in 2019 where he worked with the Department of Religion and the Center for Global Islamic Studies.
 He also has participated with Muslim Institute projects and is involved with the Digital Humanities Working Group at the University of Florida and participates in THATCamp events across the U.S.

 Ken's academic work includes book reviews for top journals, book chapters on global Islam and pop culture, journal publications, and more.
-View his curriculum vitae for more details or find other papers and projects at Ken's Academia.edu profile.
+View his CV for more details or find other papers and projects at Ken's Academia.edu profile.

 Ken's teaching experience includes: